Contact

 Photo of Professor Benjamin Zephaniah

-Simon Woolley - Director, Operation Black Vote
+Lord Simon Woolley - Former Director, Operation Black Vote

 “It's simple!
 Political job sharing not only means more opportunities for many more people, particularly those usually squeezed out: women, BME communities, and the disabled, but also it allows the possibility for unleashing a deluge of hidden talent.
 And here's the point: everyone benefits when talent can flourish.”